-We have the exclusive right to develop and market a modified-release formulation of beraprost (beraprost-MR) in the United States, Canada, Mexico, South America, Europe, Egypt, India, South Africa and Australia for the treatment of cardiovascular indications, pursuant to our license agreement with Toray Industries, Inc. (Toray), which is described below under Strategic Licenses and Relationships-Toray Amended License Agreement.
+We have the exclusive right to develop and market a modified-release formulation of beraprost in North America, Europe, and certain other territories for the treatment of cardiovascular indications, pursuant to our license agreement with Toray, which is described below under Patents and Other Proprietary Rights, Strategic Licenses and Market Exclusivity-Toray Amended License Agreement.
 Beraprost is a chemically stable, orally bioavailable prostacyclin analogue.
-Like natural prostacyclin and Remodulin, beraprost is believed to dilate blood vessels, prevent platelet aggregation and prevent proliferation of smooth muscle cells surrounding blood vessels.
-In 2007, Toray announced that beraprost-MR received regulatory approval in Japan for use in the treatment of PAH.
+Like natural prostacyclin and treprostinil, beraprost is believed to dilate blood vessels and prevent both platelet aggregation and proliferation of smooth muscle cells surrounding blood vessels, via a unique profile of pulmonary vascular receptor selectivity.